puppetlabs/bolt/documentation/bolt_configuration_options.md

 -   `host-key-check`: Whether to perform host key validation when connecting over SSH.
 Default is `true`.
 -   `password`: Login password.
 -   `port`: Connection port.
 Default is `22`.
--   `private-key`: The path to the private key file to use for SSH authentication.
+-   `private-key`: Either the path to the private key file to use for SSH authentication, or a hash with key `key-data` and the contents of the private key.
 -   `proxyjump`: A jump host to proxy SSH connections through, and an optional user to connect with, for example: jump.example.com or user1@jump.example.com.
 -   `run-as`: A different user to run commands as after login.
 -   `run-as-command`: The command to elevate permissions.
 Bolt appends the user and command strings to the configured run as a command before running it on the target.
 This command must not require an interactive password prompt, and the `sudo-password` option is ignored when `run-as-command` is specified.
 The run-as command must be specified as an array.